-Verivote is a convolutional neural network built upon the dash/flask framework which when trained on a group of different faces, is able to detect and recognize an individuals face, pull up their bio-information, figure out which states they are eligible to vote for and feed them the relevant choices all from quickbase api so they are verified and can vote only in states they are eligible to vote in.
+Verivote is a convolutional neural network built upon the dash/flask framework which when trained on a group of different faces, is able to detect and recognize an individuals face, pull up their bio-information, figure out which states they are eligible to vote in and feed them the relevant choices all from the quickbase api so they are verified and can vote only for candidates in states they are eligible to vote in.

 How I built it

-Verivote is built upon the python as the programming language of choice, dash/flask as the framework of choice and tensorflow as the framework of choice for pretraining my VGG19 neural network architecture using imagenet weights, adam as my momentum optimizer and has 9 classes in its output layer.
+Verivote is built upon python, flask, dash and keras using imagenet weights, adam as my momentum optimizer.
+It has 9 classes in its output layer.

 Challenges I ran into

-I am barely 7 months in to machine learning so this was a very ambitious project for a self-taught Data analyst cum ML engineer in training like myself.
+I am barely 7 months in to machine learning so this was a very ambitious project for a self-taught data scientist in training like myself.
 Especially, considering i have only been signed on for this hackathon project for 2 weeks(seriously).
-I ran into issues optimizing the pretrained model to fit the faces due to not having a massive dataset of pictures and people around me to give me pictures, i had to settle with an average of about 15 pictures per class on average.
+I ran into issues tuning the model to fit the faces due to not having a massive dataset of pictures and people around me to give me pictures, i had to settle with an average of about 150 pictures per class on average, which is extremely small.

 Accomplishments that I'm proud of

 Seeing this project come to life like it has.
-I honestly didn't know what to expect considering the short turnaround but wow, i hope you guys like it.
-My goal here is not to build the most perfect product but to kickstart the conversation around computer vision, face recognition technology and its potential for securing elections and turning every handheld device intoa ballot machine.
+I honestly didn't know what to expect considering the short turnaround, but I hope you guys like it.
+My goal here is not to build a perfect product, but to kickstart the conversation around computer vision, face recognition technology and its potential for securing elections and turning every handheld device intoa ballot machine.

 What I learned

-Wow, i could write a whole page on this.
-This is only the second neural net i can say i have actively utilized.
-I built an ANN previously to help me improve predictions on fantasy football and this.
-And while i know this is basically just transfer learning, and i am really not doing much, i can't help but feel some sense of ownership and excitement about the future of the electoral process.
+This is only the second neural net i can say i have actively setup and utilized.
+While i know this is basically just transfer learning and i am really not doing much, i can't help but feel some sense of ownership and excitement about the future of the electoral process.
 Elections are integral to societal stability and development, i hope i can play my part in entrenching, free and fair elections and disrupting corruption.

 What's next for VeriVote